 The tragic wrestling convention/autograph scene in The Wrestler was not filmed as Evan Ginzburg had pitched it.
 He wanted to bring in several legends like Lou Albano and many others, but the director believed that Mickey Rourke would look out of place if surrounded by legitimate legends of the squared circle.

-"We only got Johnny Valiant, who is almost unrecognizable because he didn’t have his hair dyed, and Emanuel [Manny] Yarbrough, who was an ex-UFC fighter and sumo wrestler.
+"We only got Johnny Valiant, who was almost unrecognizable because he didn’t have his hair dyed, and Emanuel [Manny] Yarbrough, who was an ex-UFC fighter and sumo wrestler.
 The rest were just extras that looked rugged," says Evan.

 5. Associate Producer of The Wrestler Evan Ginzburg Was Asked to Act in the Film